One giant leap for online security

 You can also add your website to hstspreload.org at any point post-launch.
 (Just remember: the list is manually built-in to browsers, so it may take months to recognize that your spaceship's been upgraded.)

 Skylar’s finally caught up, but he could learn a lot from Luna.
 She fast-tracked her flight by choosing a domain with HSTS preloading built-in, then installing an SSL certificate to keep her safe and secure.

 Hear from people who’ve launched projects and businesses on secure, encrypted websites.

-Google Registry has three top-level domains that are HSTS preloaded (.app, .dev, .page), so you’ll get the gold standard of website encryption from day one.
+Google Registry has several top-level domains that are HSTS preloaded (.app, .dev, .page, .day), so you’ll get the gold standard of website encryption from day one.